-Public appointments made by NHS Improvement
+Public appointments made by NHS England

-NHS Improvement have a specific role in appointing and supporting NHS trust chairs and non-executive directors.
+NHS England have a specific role in appointing and supporting NHS trust chairs and non-executive directors.
 Although the information is specific to the NHS trust chairs and non-executive director appointments, NHS foundation trusts may find this a useful source of guidance for their own appointments.

 Values and behaviours

 Public service values are at the heart of the NHS, and as a chair or non-executive director you’re expected to subscribe, understand and commit to the personal behaviours, values, technical competence and business practices outlined in the role of the provider chair competency framework, and will be replicated in forthcoming executive competency frameworks.

 Patients, public and staff have helped develop this expression of values that inspire passion in the NHS and that should underpin everything it does.
 Individual organisations will develop and build on these values, tailoring them to their local needs.
 The NHS values provide common ground for co-operation to achieve shared aspirations, at all levels of the service and across systems.

 • improving lives